Category: Note-taking apps

 RemNote

-Notion fails first because database properties must be created before linking notes to study prompts.
+Notion fails first because it breaks when database properties must be created before linking notes to study prompts.

 Verdict